gateio/proof-of-reserves/README.md

     * A'K' hashed with C'D' leads to the root, H(A'K' + C'D')
     * Compare the value of H(A'K' + C'D') with the published merkle root hash

-   Hence, we can prove whether the uer input data of (UID, Balance) is present or not in our merkle tree, wihtout having to reveal any other customer's user id or balance.
+   Hence, we can prove whether the uer input data of (hashed UID, Balance) is present or not in our merkle tree, wihtout having to reveal any other customer's user id or balance.

    <p align="center">
     <img src="images/MerkleProof.png" alt="" style="width:800px;"/>